Sport in France: Skiing

 Skiing is a popular sport in France.
-The best places for skiing are the mountainous areas in the south, center, and east of the country, where most French ski resorts are located.
+The best places for skiing are the mountainous areas in the east (Alps, Jura, Vosges), south (Pyrenees) and center (Massif Central) of the country, where most French ski resorts are located.

 Marie Dorin-Habert biathlete, Olympic gold medalist and multiple World Championship medalist.

 Émile Allais won four World Championship golds in the 1930s.
 Henri Oreiller won Olympic gold at the 1948 Winter Olympics.
 Jean-Claude Killy dominated alpine skiing in the late 1960s, winning all three alpine skiing golds on offer at the 1968 Winter Olympics on French snow in Grenoble.
 These events also served as the 1968 Alpine Skiing World Championships, and in addition, Killy won the World Championship Combined event in 1968 to add to golds in the Downhill and Combined won at the 1966 World Championships.
 He also won the first two overall Alpine Skiing World Cup titles.
 Marielle Goitschel won two Olympic golds, an additional five World Championship golds and three discipline World Cup titles in the 1960s.
 Guy Périllat was a double World Championship gold medallist in the 1960s.
 Fabienne Serrat won two golds at the 1974 World Championships.
 Carole Merle won six World Cup discipline titles in the late 1980s and early 1990s, and was World Champion in giant slalom in 1993.
 More recently Luc Alphand won the overall World Cup in 1997 and four discipline titles in Downhill and Super-G. Jean-Baptiste Grange was Slalom World Cup champion in 2009 and Slalom World Champion in 2011 and 2015.
 Tessa Worley was World Cup champion in giant slalom in 2017 and 2022 and won four World Championship golds in the 2010s.
 In January 2017 Alexis Pinturault set a new record for World Cup wins by a French skier when he took his 19th victory in a giant slalom in Adelboden, breaking Jean-Claude Killy's record.